0x4kgi/osuBackgroundViewer/README.md

 * [head over at the releases](https://github.com/0x4kgi/osuBackgroundViewer/releases)

 ## some code taken from
-* Funtions to get files related to the beatmaps:
+* Functions to get files related to the beatmaps:
   * [henntix/osu-cleaner](https://github.com/henntix/osu-cleaner)